cronvel/tree-kit/documentation.md

 # Tree Kit

-This lib is a toolbox that provide functions to deal with nested `Object` structure.
+This lib is a toolbox that provide functions to operate with nested `Object` structure.
 It features the classic `.extend()` method, but provide a whole bunch of options that the others library lack.

 * License: MIT